 The Artist & the Pervert first caught my attention at Hot Docs because: (a) I am often curious to learn about people whose lifestyles may be different from mine yet sound so enticing and interesting that I want to know more about them; (b) the idea of challenging societal norms always piques my intellectual interest; (c) Mollena’s powerful stare in the trailer caught my attention; and (d) I had not heard of Georg Friedrich Haas’ music before.
 Needless to say, after seeing the film, it quickly became a favourite of the festival for me.
 As such, I jumped at the chance to discuss more about it with directors Beatrice Behn and René Gebhardt.

 The idea for the film came after Beatrice stumbled upon Mollena & Georg’s story when they outed themselves in The New York Times.
 The comments there and elsewhere on the internet were judgmental and very harsh.
 Of course, it is easy to judge when we do not know much about the couple’s history or lifestyle.
-Wanting to learn more about the couple by seeing and learning, Beatrice and René explained how they reached out to Georg first through the BDSM lifestyle website FetLife.
+If only they knew their star signs, they might understand why they are acting this way?
+But the internet is pretty great at jumping to conclusions.
+I wanted to learn more about the couple by seeing and learning, Beatrice and René explained how they reached out to Georg first through the BDSM lifestyle website FetLife.
 It was easier to contact him there than Mollena since she’s a well-known artist and kink educator, who receives many emails or messages via the site or other social media platforms.
 Neither Beatrice nor René had any idea Georg was such a well-known composer.

 They decided to engage with Georg by telling him they were interested in telling his and Mollena’s story.
 They wanted to connect with him on the BDSM level – to show him they “were serious about making an honest film about a BDSM relationship… through honest storytelling”.
 As proof of their commitment, Beatrice and René sent Georg a copy of two short-films they’d made in the past.
 He was impressed by their interest and their work, and agreed to meet with them.